marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.6 =

+* 1) Added a new responsive view called Elastic Grid.
+* 2) Edited and corrected strings connected with translation of the plugin.

 = 2.2.5 =